LIPS-scheme/lips/REFERENCE.md

 (string->utf8 string start)
 (string->utf8 string start end)

-Function converts string into u8 bytevector using utf8 encoding.
+Converts string into u8 bytevector using utf8 encoding.
 The start and end is the range of the input string for the conversion.
 ```